 - Retirement Plan Products

 - · Separately Managed Accounts

-- Structured Products
+- · Structured Products

 - Unit Investment Trusts

 Under our self-clearing platform, we custody the majority of client assets invested in these financial products, for which we provide statements, transaction processing and ongoing account management.
 In return for these services, mutual funds, insurance companies, banks and other financial product sponsors pay us fees based on asset levels or number of accounts managed.
-We also earn interest from margin loans made to our advisors' clients.
+We also earn interest from margin loans made to our advisors' clients, cash and equivalents segregated under federal or other regulations and loans made to our advisors, which is included in Interest income, net in the condensed consolidated statements of income.
 A portion of our revenue is not asset-based or correlated with the equity financial markets.